The Royal Baby’s Birth Will Be Announced On Official Twitter Account

 — Cheri1975 (@tinabop29) May 2, 2019

-A representative from Buckingham Palace stated on May 2 that the baby had not yet arrived, says US Magazine.
-It was clearly stated that Baby Sussex, “hasn’t been born yet.”
+A representative from Buckingham Palace stated on May 2 that the baby had not yet arrived, per Us Weekly.
+It was clearly stated that the baby, “hasn’t been born yet.”

-The baby was always due late April, early May, and so it’s likely that there will be an announcement on Twitter any day now.
+The baby was due in late April or early May, so it’s likely that there will be an announcement on Twitter any day now.
 The last comment from Duchess Meghan herself came from a chat she had with the Welsh Secretary of State, Alun Cairns.
-He said she told him “We’re nearly there,” in late March.
+He said that she told him “We’re nearly there,” in late March.

-Royal watchers were confused when it was announced that Prince Harry would travel to the Netherlands next week, according to The Inquisitr, causing some to suspect that the baby had already been born, but the official statement says that it isn’t so.
+Royal watchers were confused when it was announced that Prince Harry would travel to the Netherlands next week, according to The Inquisitr, causing some to suspect that the baby had already been born.
+However the official statement from Buckingham Palace says that this isn’t so.

-But reporter Chris Ship from ITV clarified for all of those concerned that he would miss the birth that the prince obviously won’t leave town if the baby is born right before he is scheduled to depart.
+But reporter Chris Ship from ITV clarified — for all of those concerned — that the prince obviously won’t leave town if his baby is born right before he is scheduled to depart.

 “Harry WILL go to the Netherlands IF he can go.
 So if Meghan is in labor he won’t.
-Safe also to assume if [Meghan] gave birth a day or two earlier … he won’t.
+Safe also to assume if [Meghan] gave birth a day or two earlier… he won’t.
 But because this is the @InvictusGamesNL and it means so much to Harry, he wants to go IF HE CAN.”